petervillaroman/nellis-auction-bid-calculator/README.md

 # Actually...

 The final price with tax, and the nellis auction 10% fee is $721.89.
 You'd still be saving $80 off the retail price, but maybe it'd be better to just bid another day.
-(Sorry spencer)
+(Sorry Spencer)

 ## Solution: